markdav-is/markdav-is/docs/index.md

 ## Welcome to my business card! 🎉

 Working with distributed teams is my passion.
 As a remote full-stack developer and civic community builder I work with digital natives to solve problems daily.
 With COVID affecting everyone we have lots of digital refugees at our door and It’s time to welcome them with open arms.
-As a certified Mozilla Open Leader, I can help your team get productive and engaged although they are distributed.
+As a certified Mozilla Open Leader, I can help your team get productive and engaged although they are working from home.

 ### Let's Connect! 💬